opensearch-project/documentation-website/README.md

 ## Points of contact

-If you encounter problems or have questions when contributing to the documentation, these people can help:
+If you find a problem or have questions when contributing to the documentation, these people can help:

 - [Naarcha-AWS](https://github.com/Naarcha-AWS)
 - [alicejw-AWS](https://github.com/alicejw-AWS)